espressif/developer-portal/content/blog/esp32c2-smart-electric-toothbrush/index.md

 For the WiFi functionality, the ESP32-C2 is set to WiFi Station mode.
 You can refer to the WiFi Station example to learn how to connect to an Access Point.
 The WiFi Driver Guide provides additional information for setting up WiFi connections.

 - **ESP-RainMaker Integration:**
 For cloud control and monitoring, the ESP-Rainmaker SDK allows remote control of the toothbrush.
-You can directly use the esp_rainmaker component for integration, and refer to the ESP-Rainmaker Get Started Guide for detailed instructions.
+You can directly use the [ESP RainMaker](https://components.espressif.com/components/espressif/esp_rainmaker) component for integration, and refer to the ESP-Rainmaker Get Started Guide for detailed instructions.

 ## ESP-Rainmaker